snsnsns/snsnsns.github.io/_projects/2013-05-20-AIGAportfolioday.md

 ![](/images/blogimages/AIGA/AIGA_portfolioday_poster.jpg)

-I also designed swag for goodie bags: temporary tattoos and pink buttons.
+And for the event swag, we created temporary tattoos and pink buttons.
 After the event, our AIGA board worked with a local screenprinter to print our own t-shirts using the event logo.

 <div class="gallery" data-columns="2">
 	<img src="/images/blogimages/AIGA/AIGAbutton.jpg">